 (February, March, or April)

 Team bonding retreats are shared team experiences that encourage team members to interact in a non-work kind of way.
 They typically include an element of fun, which is different for every team.
-Some teams may love a bowling tournament.
-Others may enjoy participating in a problem-solving activity like Trapped, where teams must solve a series of puzzles and challenges to escape the room or win a prize.
+Some fun retreat activities include a bowling tournament, or a problem-solving activity like Trapped, where teams must solve a series of puzzles and challenges to escape the room or win a prize.
 It is important to understand that a team training session (like attending a leadership seminar together) is NOT the same as a team bonding retreat.

 (May, June, or July)